 The next step to finalize the lithium battery materials production model is to proceed with a pilot plant program on the bulk sample to finalize flowsheet parameters for engineering purposes including reagent recycling and water treatment processes, after which a feasibility study can be completed.
 The bulk sample collection work program was completed with the extraction of 5,000 tonnes of mineralized rock of the three different ore types that is presently stored at a site near Kenora where it will be crushed to appropriate size prior to shipping to a metallurgical testing facility for pilot scale work.
 The coarse grained petalite ore will be used in the DMS plant to generate large product samples meeting the detailed specifications for glass-ceramic customer qualification and acceptance, and provide concentrate for further laboratory work on the lithium battery materials process flowsheet.
-Some preliminary process testwork began in the Quarter, but timing for a full scale pilot plant is uncertain due to a lack of available appropriately-equipped test facilities in Canada.
+Some preliminary process testwork is underway, but timing for a full scale pilot plant is uncertain due to a lack of available appropriately-equipped test facilities in Canada.

 After being delayed due to intense forest fire activity near the property, further exploration and some early environmental baseline work on the northwestern part of the property in the vicinity of the new Snowbank petalite pegmatite discovery and the Glitter pegmatite was completed in October 2021.
-Assay results for all the geochemical samples and pegmatite ore samples collected during the program were still pending at the time of writing.
+The assay results for the mineralized pegmatite samples collected during the program have significantly increased the strike length of the Snowbank pegmatite from the previously announced 30 metres to approximately 230 metres.
+Lithium analyses ranged from 3.25% Li2O to 0.63% Li2O.
 A drilling program to begin to define the size potential of the Snowbank pegmatite discovery is planned for winter 2022.